Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Google Ads also offers Display advertising that takes the form of banners on other sites.
 Those are the graphic ads you’ll see on the top, side, or bottom edge of a website that uses Google AdSense for revenue.
 These are important to be aware of, but in this article, we'll stick mainly to Google Search ads for PPC lead generation.

 To display your ad, you bid on certain keywords, with ad placement going to the highest bidder.
-When choosing keywords, you can indicate exact match to target only the one you enter or broad match to have Google's algorithm try similar keywords with your budget, too.
+When choosing keywords, you can indicate the exact match feature to target only the one you enter or broad match to have Google's algorithm try similar keywords that fit within your budget.
 The average cost of PPC Search ads varies depending on the popularity of a keyword.
-You can usually expect to pay $1–$3 per click, and average-sized businesses pay around $10,000 per month for PPC ads.
+Some keywords average $1–$3 per click, while competitive keywords can cost $20 per click or more.

-Businesses that sell items customers often buy immediately or without the help of a salesperson tend to use PPC ads to attract the customer and close the sale in the same interaction.
-However, B2B businesses or B2C companies that sell big-ticket items usually use PPC ads to generate leads that they can nurture into customers.
+Businesses that sell items that are often bought immediately or without the help of a salesperson — like ecommerce companies — tend to use PPC ads to attract customers and close deals in the same interaction.
+However, companies that sell big-ticket items also use PPC ads to generate leads — even for competitive keywords — because they have high customer lifetime value (CLV).

 When you create a Google Search campaign for PPC lead generation, you create ads based on popular keywords, and only pay when leads click on them.
 Clicking the ad takes interested leads to a landing page where a lead capture form collects their contact information in return for a valuable lead magnet.
 A successful, optimized PPC lead generation strategy earns clicks from the right audience and converts leads once they visit your website.

-Before deciding to use PPC ads for lead generation, determine whether your business would be best helped by PPC advertising.
-These ads are made for businesses that want leads quickly and can buy clicks at a positive ROI.
-If you're already struggling with converting leads on your website, or if there aren't enough keywords to target with high buy intent, consider looking at other lead generation strategies on the Google platform, like SEO lead generation.
+PPC advertising is made for businesses that want leads quickly and can buy clicks at a positive ROI.
+If you're struggling with lead conversion on your website, if there aren't enough relevant keywords with high buy intent, or if you have a low customer LTV, consider looking at other lead generation strategies on the Google platform, like SEO lead generation.

 Before crafting an ad to target quality leads, you need to decide what a quality lead looks like for your business.
-When defining your target audience, create a buyer persona by outlining your ideal customer's demographics and psychographics such as their age, location, occupation, lifestyle and interests, and/or any other details that are relevant to your business.
+When defining your target audience, first create a customer profile by outlining your ideal customer's demographics and psychographics such as their age, location, occupation, lifestyle and interests, and/or any other details that are relevant to your business.

 With your target audience in mind, create a lead magnet — a compelling, relevant piece of content you'll offer your website visitors in exchange for their contact information.
 Lead magnets can take the form of a free newsletter, a downloadable template, an exclusive discount, a sample product, or even a free month of a subscription service.